Our People

 Kia Ora!
 I'm James, a PGY4 Paediatrics SHO at Palmerston North Hospital.
 I grew up in Wellington and went to medical school in Otago and later Wellington clinic school.
 My passion for improving working conditions for RMOs was ignited whilst working as a HO in Whanganui Hospital, which led me to become a delegate and later join the national executive.
 I have seen first hand the gains we can make through collective action.
 Feel free to reach out if you need advice or just want to chat!

 Photo ofDr.
-Savannah Adams
+Seamus MacArthur-Herron

 Wellington Region